julianpistorius/presentation-containers-intro/containers-101.md

 ## Audience

-- Are you a biologist?  <!-- .element: class="fragment" data-fragment-index="1" -->
+- Are you a researcher?  <!-- .element: class="fragment" data-fragment-index="1" -->
+- (or Research Software Engineer)  <!-- .element: class="fragment" data-fragment-index="2" -->
-- Have you heard of Docker?  <!-- .element: class="fragment" data-fragment-index="2" -->
+- Have you heard of Docker?  <!-- .element: class="fragment" data-fragment-index="3" -->
-- Not sure where to start?  <!-- .element: class="fragment" data-fragment-index="3" -->
+- Not sure where to start?  <!-- .element: class="fragment" data-fragment-index="4" -->

 <!-- .slide: data-timing="20" -->